Mike Ciandella was a research analyst for the MRC's News Analysis Division

-Mike Ciandella is a research analyst for the MRC's News Analysis Division, and manages the MRC's Bias by the Minute project (BBTM).
+Mike Ciandella was a research analyst for the MRC's News Analysis Division, and managed the MRC's Bias by the Minute project (BBTM).
 Bias by the Minute is an extensive database of evening news broadcasts from ABC, CBS and NBC, stretching back to January 2015.
-By utilizing this database, Ciandella and other MRC analysts are able to release detailed studies on network media coverage.
-On top of this, BBTM also publishes studies looking at cable news coverage, timing out the coverage of various topics to the second.
+By utilizing this database, Ciandella and other MRC analysts were able to release detailed studies on network media coverage.
+On top of this, BBTM also published studies looking at cable news coverage, timing out the coverage of various topics to the second.

 You can check out the full archive of Bias by the Minutes stories here: http://newsbusters.org/administrative/bias-minute

 Like their counterparts at CNN and MSNBC, many news outlets were quick to promote anti-Trump protests in New York City on November 12, 2016 – and in doing so became unwitting promoters of Russian propaganda.
 An indictment handed down on February 16 by Special Counsel Robert Mueller revealed that this protest, as well as one in Charlotte, NC on November 19, 2016, was organized by Russian operatives.

 ABC and NBC couldn’t find time on their February 11 Sunday political shows to mention conservative criticism of a budget deal that adds roughly $300 billion to the deficit, bringing the deficit total to over a trillion dollars.
 Conservative lawmakers have expressed concern that this deal goes against a fiscally conservative platform that the President and many in Congress campaigned on.